 In the years that I’ve been on Twitter I’ve had the opportunity to talk to a few of the top internet marketers in the world.
 I’ve read their blog posts, seen some of their videos, and even caught an occasional podcast or two.
 I think it’s a good thing to have the opportunity to cull from a vast amount of sources who’ve found a way to make a great living via their online presence.
 I’ve learned a few things from some of them, and I hope that some of those lessons I’ve learned will work very well later on… because they haven’t yet.

-One will find that even a guru doesn’t always have all the answers.
-I got lucky one day to have a conversation with one of the gurus, whose name I’m not going to mention here.
+Why not?
+What I’ve found over the years is that not even a guru has all the answers.
+Years ago I got lucky to have a conversation with one of the gurus, whose name I’m not going to mention here.
 It started on Twitter, then moved to email.

-I began by saying that there’s a lot of information out on the internet and a lot of programs that talk about this and that as it relates to internet marketing, but that I had yet to find one that could answer specific questions of mine.
+I began by saying that there’s a lot of information on the internet and a lot of programs that talk about this and that as it relates to internet marketing, but that I had yet to find one that could answer specific questions I had.
 He asked me what I meant, so I laid out a few things.

-For instance, everyone says to build a website or a blog, put something on there for people to subscribe to you, and you’re good to go.
+For instance, everyone says to build a website or a blog, put something on there for people to subscribe to you so you can build up your email subscription list, and you’re good to go.
 Well, no you’re not; if you build it, they WON’T necessarily come.
-If you don’t have a big name already, it’s now time to drive traffic to your site.
+This isn’t Field Of Dreams after all.
+If you’re not already well known, you’ll have to figure out how to drive traffic to your site.

-When you start, you don’t have an email list.
-You don’t already have a reputation, so people don’t know if they can trust you to buy from you.
-You can go visit blogs and get traffic that way, but of course that takes time.
+You can visit a lot of blogs, leave good comments and get traffic that way, but that takes time.
 You can write on forums and maybe some of those people will follow you, but that takes time.
 Not that taking time is such a bad thing, but when you read all this stuff or listen to audio or watch the videos, almost all of them seem to promise more immediacy than that.